Rupository/ViewFinder/README.md

 # ViewFinder

-ViewFinder: Targeted Sentiment Analysis for Political Tone Identification in Indian News Media.
+This plugin is being developed for the IndiaMediaLens Project: Targeted Sentiment Analysis for Political Tone Identification in Indian News Media.

-This plugin is being developed under the IndiaMediaLens Project, supported by the Mphasis AI & Applied Tech Lab at Ashoka and the Vachani School of Advanced Computing.
+It is supported by the Mphasis AI & Applied Tech Lab at Ashoka and the Vachani School of Advanced Computing.